George Whitefield Chadwick

 George Whitefield Chadwick (November 13, 1854 – April 4, 1931) was an American composer.
-Along with John Knowles Paine, Horatio Parker, Amy Beach, Arthur Foote, and Edward MacDowell, he was a representative composer of what is called the Second New England School of American composers of the late 19th century—the generation before Charles Ives.
+Along with John Knowles Paine, Horatio Parker, Amy Beach, Arthur Foote, and Edward MacDowell, he was a representative composer of what is called the Second New England School of American composers of the late 19th century.
 Chadwick's works are influenced by the Realist movement in the arts, characterized by a down-to-earth depiction of people's lives.

 His works included several operas, three symphonies, five string quartets, tone poems, incidental music, songs and choral anthems.
 Along with a group of other composers collectively known as the Boston Six, Chadwick was one of those responsible for the first significant body of concert music by composers from the United States.

 Early life

 Born in a rural part of Lowell, Massachusetts, Chadwick received some early musical training from organ lessons given by his older brother, Fitz Henry.
 He developed an independent, self-reliant character early in his life.
 Dropping out of high school in 1871, Chadwick assisted briefly in his father's insurance business.
 The experience enabled him to travel to Boston and other cities, where he attended concerts and cultural events that might have initiated his lifelong interest in the arts.